Are there any dangers of meditation?

 3. The dark night of the soul

 You might have heard of this term before as it can be associated with meditation or even brought on by meditation.
 When the dark night of the soul makes an appearance it isn’t pleasant.
-Whether you want to call it depression or a loss of meaning in life — the dark night of the soul might come about when you’ve been meditating to gain greater truths about the world we live in and what our true nature is.
-This, however, is a phase that comes and goes despite the fact that it might seem unending and painful at the time.
+Whether you want to call it depression, sadness or a loss of meaning in life — the dark night of the soul might come about when you’ve been meditating to gain greater truths about the world we live in and what our true nature is.
+This, however, is supposed to be a phase that comes and goes despite the fact that it might seem unending and painful at the time.

 For more information about the dark night of the soul, read Eckhart on the Dark night of the soul